-How to Retire Early With Kids, With Humility
+How to Retire Early and Still Have Kids

-In fairness, very few are fortunate enough to have the options me and Mrs. Cubert do.
+In fairness, very few are fortunate enough to have options like me and Mrs. Cubert do.
 Acknowledging that should have been the first disclaimer in just about all of my preachy, condescending, and smug-as-all-get-out posts.

 Making six figures and choosing a minimalist lifestyle is a wonderful privilege.
 We’ve chosen to take the trade-off of less stuff now, for a more comfortable and freedom-laced future, later on in our lives.
 Simple.

 And if you want to retire early with kids, that’s truly the only way you can make a go of it.
 (Unless you’re a highly-paid physician, in which case you can suffer fewer trade-offs while enjoying the FatFIRE lifestyle.)

 Good question.
-I hate to generalize, but from my standpoint, the millennial generation is absolutely LOADED with quality people who’d make amazing parents.
-This generation has a been through some scary stuff during their formative years.
-It makes sense to put off having kids, especially if you grew up in a house that suddenly had its mortgage foreclosed, or stayed “underwater” for several years after 2008.
+I hate to generalize, but from my standpoint, the millennial generation is LOADED with quality people who’d make amazing parents.
+This generation has been through some scary stuff during their formative years.
+It makes sense to put off having kids, especially if you grew up in a house that suddenly foreclosed, or stayed “underwater” for several years after 2008.